sdrfnord/Snoopy/README.md

 transform will note the intersection of all devices present at those three locations.
 Hopefully only one result - our human target.
-Once discovered, we can examine Google maps and street view photographs of where our spy has travelled to.
-His identify could be revealed if his device(s) are tricked into connecting to the Snoopy rogue access point (such as his Facebook, Twitter, or email).
+Once discovered, we can examine Google maps and street view photographs of where our spy has traveled to.
+His identity could be revealed if his device(s) are tricked into connecting to the Snoopy rogue access point (such as his Facebook, Twitter, or email).

 Identifying Undesirables
 -------------------
-Ask Snoopy to note all individuals who have connected to a WiFi spot in certain sandy^W undesirable countries.
+Ask Snoopy to note all individuals who have connected to a WiFi spot in certain sandy undesirable countries.

 Tracking Customers